ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/06-insertion-sort.md

 of the "typical" running time.
 However, there are situations where we can expect the input to be in sorted or nearly sorted order.
-One example is when an already sorted list is slightly disordered by a small number of additions to the list; restoring sorted order using Insertion Sort might be a good idea if we know that the disordering is slight.
-And even when the input is not perfectly sorted, Insertion Sort's cost goes up in proportion to the number of inversions.
-So a "nearly sorted" list will always be cheap to sort with Insertion Sort.
-Examples of algorithms that take advantage of Insertion Sort's near-best-case running time are [Shellsort]{.term} and [Quicksort](#quicksort).
+One example is when an already sorted list is slightly disordered by a small number of additions to the list; restoring sorted order using Insertion sort might be a good idea if we know that the disordering is slight.
+And even when the input is not perfectly sorted, Insertion sort's cost goes up in proportion to the number of inversions.
+So a "nearly sorted" list will always be cheap to sort with Insertion sort.
+Examples of algorithms that take advantage of Insertion sort's near-best-case running time are [Shellsort]{.term} and [Quicksort](#quicksort).

 Counting comparisons or swaps yields similar results.
 Each time through